Guidelines for Photos & Illustrations

 - Put the illustrations in order and number them in a single sequence regardless of format (photographic prints or electronic images).
 Use a grease pencil or china marker to number original photographs (not ballpoint pen or anything that might transfer ink to the front of the next photo).
 For electronic images, name the files by the photo numbers plus your last name: 01Jones, 02Jones, etc. Do not name them by their subject matter (e.g., GratefulDead1975).
 Integrate electronic files from several sources onto the fewest disks possible and rename the files as described above.
 Do not send extras—send only the ones you intend to use.
 Do not send your electronic files in several different formats; we only need one (TIFFs are preferable).

 - Send a printout of each electronic image showing the file name.
 Thumbnail printouts are acceptable if you have a very high number of scans; otherwise we’d prefer a full-size printout, though top quality is not necessary.
 Please make numbered photocopies of any physical photographs and send them in your manuscript package; this will cut down on handling.

 - Type up a caption list keyed to the same numbers.
 Every photo or illustration needs a caption!
-Include as part of the captions any necessary credits and a manuscript page number near which the illustration should be placed (“#12 near p.
-82”).
+Include as part of the captions any necessary credit lines as may be required by permissions.